dfsp-spirit/anonsurfer/README.md

 File types which are not listed below have not been treated in any way!

 If you need to be sure, it may be better to rename the input DICOM/NIFTI files to random names and re-run recon-all from scratch, so the metadata can never make it into the files and does not have to be removed afterwards.

+Also keep in mind that this pipeline does **not** try to remove personal data of the person who created the data (ran the `recon-all` commands).
+The FreeSurfer output files also contain information on the user account and machine name on which the pre-processing was run.
+The username often is a clear name or something from which the full name of the person can be derived.
+If you do not want this information in there, I would recommend to create a separate user account (e.g., named `fsuser`) and have everybody in your group use that when running `recon-all`.

 ## Metadata and dropping method by file format